United States party politics and the political status of Puerto Rico: Electoral status

 The voting rights of residents in Puerto Rico differ from those of the residents of any of the fifty constituent states.
 It plays a role in both congressional and presidential elections, but not to the extent which a state does.

 Presidential elections

 The island is not represented by the electoral college and therefore its residents are ineligible to vote in presidential elections, however Puerto Ricans living within the mainland United States are eligible to vote in the state they have settled in.
 Despite the fact that its residents cannot vote in the main election, Puerto Rico is part of the presidential primaries, and is represented by a number of delegates from both major parties.

 Congressional elections

 Residents of Puerto Rico elect their sole representative in the United States House of Representatives, however the position is a non-voting one, and wields no political power within Congress.
 The congressional election schedule in Puerto Rico follows that of the mainland United States, with biennial elections occurring simultaneously with those of the fifty states.
 Puerto Rico is not represented in the United States Senate, nor has it ever been.

+2024 Platforms

+Democratic party 2024

+The Democratic Party plans to continue improving Puerto Rico's economic status and wants Puerto Rico to be able to vote in presidential elections, but ultimately leaves the decision and efforts to achieve statehood to the people of Puerto Rico.
+The Democrats' 2024 platform proposes eventual statehood, independence and free association as alternatives to commonwealth status. in supporting the enactment of the Puerto Rico Status Act (HR2757/S.3231).

+Republican party 2024

+Language from the 2016 Republican platform supporting Puerto Rico's ability to seek statehood is removed from the 2024 Republican platform document.
+This is the first time since 1972 that a Republican government program does not include text expressing its intention to promote statehood for the Commonwealth of Puerto Rico.